GoTeamEpsilon/OpenEMR-Cloud/README.md

 #### Provision the server

-1. SSH into the Redis server and copy/paste [assets/ec2/redis-setup.sh](assets/ec2/redis-setup.sh) to an executable file and run it.
-If you aren't sure, watch [this video](www.youtube.com).
+1. Using the Elastic IP noted from before, SSH into the server.
+If you aren't sure, please review [How do I SSH into Instances](#how-do-i-ssh-into-instances) section.
+2. Call the following script [assets/ec2/redis-setup.sh](assets/ec2/redis-setup.sh) by running it via `curl -s https://raw.githubusercontent.com/GoTeamEpsilon/OpenEMR-AWS-Guide/master/assets/ec2/redis-setup.sh | sh`.
+3. Once the script has completed, run `echo $?` and make sure the value printed to the screen is "**0**".

 #### Lock down the server
 1. In the AWS Management Console, click **EC2** and then click **Running Instances**.